WWKA ransomware encrypts files to demand a ransom

 - Open Windows Start menu, then press down the Power button.
 On your keyboard, press down and hold the Shift key, and then select Restart option.

 - This will take you to Windows Troubleshoot screen.
 Choose Troubleshoot > Advanced Options > Startup Settings > Restart.
 Tip: If you can't find Startup Settings, click See more recovery options.

 - In Startup Settings, press the right key between F1-F9 to enter Safe Mode with Networking.
 In this case, it is the F5 key.

 Step 2.
 Remove files associated with the virus

 Now, you can search for and remove WWKA ransomware virus files.
 It is very hard to identify files and registry keys that belong to the ransomware virus, Besides, malware creators tend to rename and change them repeatedly.
-Therefore, the easiest way to uninstall such type of a computer virus is to use a reliable security program such as INTEGO Antivirus, which also includes data recovery software.
+Therefore, the easiest way to uninstall such type of a computer virus is to use a reliable security program such as INTEGO Antivirus.
 For virus damage repair, consider using RESTORO.

 Compatibility: Microsoft Windows

 RESTORO is a unique PC Repair Tool which comes with an in-built Avira scan engine to detect and remove spyware/malware threats and uses a patented technology to repair virus damage.
 The software can repair damaged, missing or malfunctioning Windows OS files, corrupted DLLs, and more.
 The free version offers a scan that detects issues.
 To fix them, license key for the full software version must be purchased.